retainful/woocommerce/readme.txt

 Retainful can automatically send these abandoned cart reminders and it stops the moment customer completes the purchase.
 [A step-by-step guide to create your abandoned cart recovery email campaign](https://help.retainful.com/automations/abandoned-cart-recovery-email-campaign)

-**How does Retainful work?**
+**How does Abandoned Cart Recovery work?**

 - The plugin captures the email address as soon as customer enters it at the checkout step.
-(SupportsGuest checkout as well)
+(Guest checkout is supported.
+Customer does not have to login)
-- If the customer has not completed the purchase within 30 minutes, ifirst email reminder is sent automatically with a unique recovery link
+- If the customer did not complete the purchase, Retainful automatically sends the first email reminder with a unique recovery link
 - Customer clicks the link to recover his cart.
 - Completes the purchase